Reunion in France: Plot

-Back in Paris, General Schroeder and the Gruppenfuehrer have become suspicious of Cortot.
+Back in Paris, General Schroeder and the Gruppenführer have become suspicious of Cortot.
 Too many of his trucks are suffering transmission failures after running a couple of thousand miles.
-The Gruppenfuehrer accuses him of sabotage; he replies that his responsibility ends after the design is approved - and acidly comments he cannot be held responsible for the failures when the Germans are providing him with substandard materials and locking up his engineers in concentration camps.
+The Gruppenführer accuses him of sabotage; he replies that his responsibility ends after the design is approved - and acidly comments he cannot be held responsible for the failures when the Germans are providing him with substandard materials and locking up his engineers in concentration camps.
 The SS officer them questions him about Michele's activities, pointing out she had never arrived at Fontainebleau, and requires Cortot to accompany him to Gestapo headquarters for further questioning.

-As Cortot, General Schroeder, and the Gruppenfuehrer are leaving Cortot's house, Michele walks through the front door, apparently delighted to see them all.
+As Cortot, General Schroeder, and the Gruppenführer are leaving Cortot's house, Michele walks through the front door, apparently delighted to see them all.
 When asked, she explains she felt lonely because her fiancé Robert was not with her, turned around, and returned to Paris to be with him.
-This explanation satisfied the general, and he orders the Gruppenfuehrer to release Cortot's butler, being held in the Gruppenfuehrer's car as an accomplice.
+This explanation satisfies the general, and he orders the Gruppenführer to release Cortot's butler, being held in the Gruppenführer's car as an accomplice.
 The Germans drive away, Schroeder feeling vindicated that his friend is loyal to Germany, the SS officer disgusted because he has been made to look foolish.
 Cortot, Michele, and the butler wave goodbye as the Boche leave.

 As they stand in the doorway, some children across the street spit in their direction and curse them.
 Cortot comments that one day, they will understand resistance to the enemy takes many forms.
 A British airplane is flying over the city, and Robert comments that the Germans do not even shoot at it any more, that they think it is harmless; but in fact if the Germans knew the French, they would see it is deadly dangerous to them.
-Robert and Michele watch as the airplane, flying at the altitude of the con level, uses his contrail to write the word "COURAGE" in the sky over Paris for all to see.
+Robert and Michele watch as the airplane, flying at the altitude of the con level, uses its contrail to write the word "COURAGE" in the sky over Paris for all to see.